janne022/janne022/README.md

 # Github Information

 ## About Me
 Student studying .NET Fullstack.
 Mostly learning about ASP.NET with react frontend at the moment.
+Working on getting public and useful projects for this year.

 ## Programmed with:
 - C#